 Modern technology has made great changes to the way businesses work.
 In particular, business meetings no longer need to be held face-to-face.
-People from distant locations can communicate through technology, rather than wasting hours or even days in travelling.
+People from distant locations can communicate through technology, rather than wasting hours or even days in traveling.
 But are distributed meetings effective?
 This report investigates the factors that make a distributed meeting more, or less, effective and makes recommendations about how to improve them.

 The study investigated both factors to do with the Technology and those associated with the People.
-It reviewed current literature on the subject, interviewed experts and experienced professionals, and conducted an online survey of 100 conferencing technology users in the UK.
+It reviewed current literature on the subject, interviewed experts and experienced professionals, and conducted an online survey of 100 conferencing technology users in the US.

-The research showed that audio-based solutions are still the most frequently used conferencing technology, with 78% of survey respondents using them regularly.
-It is, therefore, not surprising that when asked the question - what are the factors that impact on the effectiveness of a distributed meeting? - almost 80% of respondents chose 'having good sound quality', which was second only to 'using reliable conferencing technology'.
+The research showed that audio-based solutions are still the most frequently used conferencing technology, with 91% of survey respondents using them regularly.
+It is, therefore, not surprising that when asked the question - what are the factors that influence the effectiveness of a distributed meeting? - 96% of respondents chose 'having good sound quality', followed by 'using reliable conferencing technology' at 93%.

-A number of specific challenges were found to be associated with traditional audio conferencing services relative to face-to-face meetings: (1) difficulties in identifying who is speaking; (2) problems with people 'tuning out' or multi-tasking, often resulting in the need for repetition of items; (3) difficulties in making oneself heard, particularly when trying to cut into a conversation; and (4) the challenge of creating a pleasant social experience at distributed meetings, to encourage team-bonding and engagement.
-Furthermore, when asked about the barriers to adopting new technologies, many of the survey participants expressed concerns about issues such as cost (53%), the effort required in integrating a new system (18%) and security (8%).
+A number of specific challenges were found to be associated with traditional audio conferencing services relative to face-to-face meetings: (1) difficulties in identifying who is speaking; (2) problems with people 'tuning out' or multitasking, often resulting in the need for repetition of items; (3) difficulties in making oneself heard, particularly when trying to cut into a conversation; and (4) the challenge of creating a pleasant social experience at distributed meetings, to encourage team-bonding and engagement.
+Furthermore, when asked about the barriers to adopting new technologies, many of the survey participants expressed concerns about issues such as cost (43%), the effort required in integrating a new system (16%) and security (5%).